DrRetroMod/neogeo-rom-extractor/README.md

 ## Currently Supported Games

-The following games are supported (29 in total so far; 1 in progress):
+The following games are supported (30 in total so far):

 - 3 Count Bout
 - Alpha Mission II